anishsingh20/Power-of-AI/README.md

 9. [InfraCopilot](https://infracopilot.io/teams) - Create IaaC(infra as a code) from your prompts and backed by LLM.

 10. [ChatLize.ai](https://chatlize.ai/) - Chat with your data via AI, get R and Python code for the corresponding prompts and much more

+11. [Mona-openai](https://monalabs.wistia.com/medias/l6xmdj3cd6?wvideo=l6xmdj3cd6) - Mona-openai is a new Python package by mona that enables capturing logs to monitor your OpenAI API usage 🚀.
+That includes cool features such as:
+✅ Hallucination alerts
+✅ Tokens usage
+✅ Behavioral drifts and anomalies
+✅ LangChain support